gtsonkov/Algorithms/README.md

 # Algorithms
-Basic Algorithms: Sorting, searching, combinatorial, greedy ...
+Some basic algorithms like Sorting, searching, combinatorial, greedy and more, using C# .Net Core